MarcoNapoleone/ALTAIR/README.md

 - **Java Application**: The main application logic is implemented in Java using Spring Boot.
 It can be accessed via the configured endpoints.
 - **Python Scripts**: The Python scripts can be used for various data processing tasks.

-## Testing
-To test the search engine, you can use the following link:
+To test the search engine, you can use the following URL:
 [https://lucene-search.web.app/](https://lucene-search.web.app/)
 ![alt text](./images/example_usage.png)

-This link can be accessed from localhost or within the Roma Tre University local network.
+This demo can be accessed from localhost or within the Roma Tre University local network.

+## Technologies Used
+- **Python**: Used for scripting and data processing.
+- **pip**: Python package installer used to manage dependencies.
+- **Java**: Used for the main application logic.
+- **Spring Boot**: Java framework used to create stand-alone, production-grade Spring-based applications.
+- **Maven**: Build automation tool used for managing the Java project's dependencies and build lifecycle.
+- **Lucene**: Used for indexing and searching the scientific papers.

+## Project Structure
+- `src/main/java`: Contains the Java source code.
+- `src/main/resources`: Contains the resources for the Java application.
+- `src/test/java`: Contains the Java test cases.
+- `python_scripts`: Contains the Python scripts.
+- `pom.xml`: Maven configuration file.
+- `requirements.txt`: Python dependencies file.

 ## Contributing
 1. Fork the repository.